Terilane/portfolio/README.md

 # Teresa's Skills Showcase

 Hello!
-I'm Teresa, an aspiring python developer with a passion for extracting insights from data.
+I'm Teresa, an aspiring python developer with a focus on extracting insights from data.
 This repository showcases some of the projects I've worked on, demonstrating my skills in data analysis, data cleaning, and SQL.

 ## Table of Contents